ET13 / 140

 In late 1940s, in view of planned electrification of main lines, Czechoslovak state railways ČSD sought for a modern universal electric locomotive with a potential for further development.
 Suitable machine was found in Switzerland.
 It had been designed for Berg-Lötschberg-Simplon Bahn (BLS) and first example was accepted in November 1944; in all, eight were built for this railway until 1955.
 They were also built for state railways (SBB), which received 100 examples between 1946 and 1951.
 In 1949, well-known Škoda works of Plzeň acquired license rights to build this locomotive.
 Agreements were signed with Schweizerische Lokomotiv- und Maschinenfabrik of Winterthur and Société Anonyme des Ateliers de Sécheron of Genéve; first example was completed in 1952 and accepted by ČSD in 1953.
 After trials, of which some took place in Poland, 100 machines were supplied for Czechoslovak state railways as class E 499.0 in six batches, differing in minor details – factory designations type 12E1 through 12E6.
 Two were built for the Soviet Union (class ChS1, or ЧС1 in Russian script – factory designation type 24E1) and ten for Northern Korea (factory designation 22E1).
 I have no information on Korean locomotives (not a big surprise, anyway); in the USSR, first two ChS1s were supplied in 1957 and remained in use until 1971.
 Later a batch of 100 machines with the same designation followed, but this was in fact a modified version (factory designation 41E0 and 41E1); last of them, ChS1-102, was in fact a prototype of class ChS3, with further modifications and uprated AL-4846eT traction engines.

 First production locomotives – easily distinguishable by round side windows – immediately proved very successful and remained in use for a long time.
 Their designation in the ČSD service was later changed to class 140 and their common nickname was ‘Bobina’, after the axle arrangement.
 Most of them were withdrawn in the 1990s and supplanted by more modern classes 162 and 163.
 Several have survived into 21st century with ČD (Czech Republic) and ŽSSK (Slovakia); according to Marco van Uden (http://mercurio.iet.unipi.it) in the beginning of 2003 ČD had six machines in use and ŽSSK four.
-In 2006 ČD had only four, of which three were intended for preservation as historic machines, while one Slovakian 140 was handed over to ŽSCS, a subsidiary of ŽSSK, and other three served on the Žilina – Katowice line, linking Slovakia with Poland.
-Last of them, 140.067, hauled the ‘Góral’ express train for the last time on December 9, 2006. ŽSSK 140.047-2 (ex ČSD E499.047, Škoda 3115/1957), withdrawn from use in 1995, has been preserved as a heritage loco and is kept in working order in Žilina.
+In 2006 ČD had only four, of which three were intended for preservation as historic machines, while one Slovakian 140 was handed over to ŽSCS, a subsidiary of ŽSSK, and other three (140.045, 058 and 067) served on the Žilina – Katowice line, linking Slovakia with Poland.
+Last of them, 140.067, hauled the ‘Góral’ express train for the last time on December 9, 2006.
+Further two locomotives of this type (140.062 and 087) on occasions visited southern Poland with freight trains. ŽSSK 140.047-2 (ex ČSD E499.047, Škoda 3115/1957), withdrawn from use in 1995, has been preserved as a heritage loco and is kept in working order in Žilina.

 Purchase of 50-years old locomotives can be seen either as an act of desperation or as appreciation of their qualities.
 It should be kept in mind, however, that PKP class EP05 (of which the last example ran with a scheduled train in May 2008 and is still serviceable) was in fact a direct development of the original ‘Bobina’ and differed mainly in details.